New Patients (202) 851-7554

 The Tooth Extraction Process

-Typically, a tooth extraction only requires one visit to our Washington, DC dental office.
+A tooth extraction typically requires one visit to our Washington, DC dental office.
 Dr. Deckard will work with you to ensure your treatment is comfortable and effective.
-The appropriate sedation option will be discussed prior to your visit.
+The appropriate sedation option will be discussed before your visit.
+A local anesthetic is applied.
+Dr. Deckard will carefully extract the affected teeth.
+Once removed, the extraction site is cleaned and sutured for proper healing.

 Instructions Post Tooth Extraction